ZachPerkitny/redux-handler-middleware/README.md

 #### Usage
 `createHandlerMiddleware` - Function

 Must be passed an array of plain objects.
-Each object must include either the `action` or `actions` key.
 ##### Defining Handlers
 `action` -  String